kevgo/vscode-markdown-ide/README.md

 #### delete file ⇒ remove incoming links

 When you delete a file, all links to this file in other Markdown files would be broken.
-Markdown IDE fixes this by removing these links, leaving only their title as text.
+Markdown IDE fixes this by removing these links.

 #### configuration